When More Retrieval Hurts: Retrieval-Augmented Code Review Generation: Results and Analysis

-As introduced in Section~\ref{sec:experiment}, we compare three LLMs (LLama 3.1, Mistral and CodeGemma) with employing four generation approaches: direct inference (DI), fine-tuning (FT), retrieval-augmented direct inference, and retrieval-augmented fine-tuning.
+As introduced in Section~\ref{sec:experiment}, we compare three LLMs (Llama-3.1-8B, Mistral-7B and CodeGemma-7B) with employing four generation approaches: direct inference (DI), fine-tuning (FT), retrieval-augmented direct inference, and retrieval-augmented fine-tuning.
 The results are shown in Table~\ref{tab:model_performance}.

-Firstly, we focus on the results without RA.
-Among three models, Llama 3.1 generally outperforms the other two models in direct inference, highlighting its strong code understanding ability.
-Compared to direct inference, fine-tuning consistently improves the performance of all three models across both datasets.
-Overall, the performance of Mistral and CodeGemma is comparable, slightly outperforming that of Llama 3.1.
-Llama 3.1 performs better in direct inference, likely because of its broader pre-training.
-The similar performance of the three models after fine-tuning suggests that, despite differences in their architectures or pre-training, they can all effectively adapt to task-specific datasets when given additional training.

-Then for direct inference (DI), retrieval augmentation (+RA) shows substantial performance improvements.
-Llama 3.1 demonstrates the highest improvement on both datasets, especially on the Tuf. dataset, with a 153\% increase in BLEU-4, a 240\% rise in ROUGE-L, and a 228\% increase in METEOR.
-Mistral shows considerable improvements across both datasets, notably on the CRer. dataset, with a 114\% increase in both BLEU-4 and ROUGE-L, and a 145\% rise in METEOR.
-Although CodeGemma also shows improvements, they are relatively modest compared to the other two models.

-For fine-tuning (FT), retrieval also enhances generation performance, with Mistral showing the greatest improvement across both datasets.
-On the CRer. dataset, Mistral achieves a 6\% increase in BLEU-4, a 13\% rise in ROUGE-L, and a 24\% gain in METEOR.
-Similarly, on the Tuf. dataset, Mistral delivers a 14\% boost in BLEU-4, a 19\% improvement in ROUGE-L, and a 23\% increase in METEOR.

-Obviously, retrieval can greatly improve model performance in the code review generation task, especially when applied in direct inference.
-However, this is not always the case.
-For example, in CodeGemma, the benefits of retrieval are very limited.
-We attribute this to the model's relatively weaker ability to understand prompts compared to the other two models, as evidenced by its lower direct inference results.
-Notably, when retrieval augmentation is applied to direct inference, Llama 3.1 achieves the highest performance among the three models across both datasets.
-On the CRer. dataset, it reaches a BLEU-4 score of 12.31, a ROUGE-L score of 6.43, and a METEOR score of 8.33.
-On the Tuf. dataset, it attains a BLEU-4 score of 12.96, a ROUGE-L score of 8.67, and a METEOR score of 8.76.